flutter/website/src/docs/release/breaking-changes/imagecache-large-images.md

 ## Timeline

 The old algorithm is no longer supported.
-This changed was introduced in v1.15.2.
+This changed landed in 1.17.

 ## References